CodePushGo/website/src/content/blog/en/staged-rollouts-vs-full-releases-comparison.md

 | **Instant Rollback** | Revert versions with one click | Reduce downtime if issues arise |
 | **Beta Channels** | Dedicated testing environment | Catch bugs early |

-### Capgo Full Release Tools
+### CodePushGo Full Release Tools

-Capgo makes full releases fast and secure, using a global CDN, background updates, and seamless CI/CD integration.
+CodePushGo makes full releases fast and secure, using a global CDN, background updates, and seamless CI/CD integration.
 The platform delivers a 5MB bundle in just 114ms, with an average API response time of 434ms [\[1\]](https://capgo.app/).

 Key features for full releases include: